tkerby/flipperzero-firmware-wPlugins/ReadMe.md

 - **Auto-Dim Control**: Toggle the automatic screen dimming functionality in settings.
 When disabled, the screen will stay bright during use.
 - **Configurable Logging**: Set logging intervals of 15s, 30s, or 60s to match your monitoring needs.
+- **CSV Logging Toggle**: Enable or disable CSV file logging in settings.
+When enabled, CO2 readings are saved to the SD card.

 # TO DO